luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 ## Length contraction & Time dilatation

 ### First Implications
 As we have seen, we need to use the Lorentz Transformation instead of the Galilei one when two observers, $S$ and $S'$, want to exchange information.
-What does change if we do so?
+What changes if we do so?
 Let's first do some examples and see some of the consequences and the 'strange' conclusions we need to draw.

 Note: we will frequently use high velocities and large distances.
 It is convenient not to write these in units like $m$ and $m/s$.
 The numbers in front of them become so large that keeping an overview becomes cumbersome.
 Therefore, we will change to a different unit for distance: the light second.
 That is per definition the distance a photon of light ray travels in one second: